 To simplify data accessing, distributed file systems which allow access to files from multiple hosts via network have undergone intensive research.
 Usually a unified namespace is provided to ease data management.
 Traditionally the transparency of data accesses is favored and developers should not care about whether data are stored locally or on a remote node.
-NFS [96], Parallel Virtual File System (PVFS) [30], Lustre [99] and GPFS [97] are good examples.
-Usually these file systems run on dedicated storage hardware (e.g. Network Attached Storage) and are mounted to compute nodes.
-Files are striped across disks, which balances load on disks and enables parallel IO to fully exploit the throughput of underlying disk subsystems.
-They are compatible with POSIX APIs and look like regular local file systems in functionalities to end users.
-Although they make the lives of developers easier because the details of underlying data placement are hidden, there are various drawbacks for this approach.
-Firstly, local accessing and remote accessing are different in terms of latency and throughput so that the same API call may exhibit drastically different responsiveness depending upon where the data are located.
+NFS [109], Parallel Virtual File System (PVFS) [35], Lustre [112] and GPFS [110] are representative examples.
+Usually these file systems run on dedicated storage hardware (e.g. Network Attached Storage) and are mounted to compute sites.

+Next, we specifically analyze Lustre - a widely used distributed file system.
+Fig. 4.2 shows the architecture of Lustre.
+Lustre comprises several components including Metadata Server (MDS), Metadata Target (MDT), Object Storage Server (OSS), Object Storage Target (OST), and clients.
+MDS maintains namespace metadata such as directory structure, access permissions, and file layout which are stored on MDT.
+OSSes store real data on one or more OSTs with each OST managing a single local system typically.
+Clients access the stored data.
+In Lustre, files are striped across OSTs, which balances load on disks and enables parallel IO to fully exploit the throughput of underlying disk subsystems.
+Stripe size is the amount of data written to one OST before moving to the next OST, and its default setting is 1 MB.
+Stripe count is the number of OSTs to use for a single file, and Lustre can stripe files over up to 160 OSTs.
+Lustre is compatible with POSIX APIs and looks like regular local file systems in functionalities to end users.
+Although it makes the lives of developers easier because the details of underlying data placement are hidden, there are various drawbacks for this approach.
+Firstly, local accessing and remote accessing are different in terms of latency and throughput so that the same API call may exhibit drastically different responsiveness depending upon where the accessed data are located.
 The variation may be unexpected to developers and therefore breaks their assumptions about the runtime environments.
 Performance tends to deteriorate and inconsistent results may even be generated.
-Secondly, distributed computing runtimes cannot integrate storage affinity into scheduling as the lack of low level data management information.
+Secondly, distributed computing runtimes cannot integrate storage affinity into scheduling as the lack of low level data location information.
 So data staging is inevitable to move data to compute mostly.
-For clusters with high-profile hardware that run non-data intensive applications, data-staging approach may work well.
+For clusters with high-profile hardware that run non-data intensive applications, this data-staging approach may work well.
 However, as data size keeps increasing, to move data around is quite inefficient and degrades overall performance significantly because of severe network usage contention.
+Some simulation systems see the issue at the largest scales when the output data overwhem the connection to shared storage [37][95][41].
+Table 4.1 shows the comparison of HDFS and Lustre.